 10. M&T Bank

 After acquiring People’s United Bank in 2021, M&T Bank has become a prominent banking option in New Hampshire, boasting 30 branches across the state.
-The bank offers a variety of checking accounts, one of which has no monthly fees.
+The bank offers various checking accounts, one of which has no monthly fees.

 How to Choose the Best Bank in New Hampshire